GETASEWTESFAW/mini-stack/README.md

 # mini-stack
 express,angularjs,mongodb
-#to do up for practice
+#to do app for practice